PatrickRuddiman/WriteCommit/README.md

 # WriteCommit

-A cross-platform .NET tool that generates AI-powered commit messages using OpenAI or Azure OpenAI.
+A cross-platform tool that generates AI-powered commit messages using OpenAI, Azure OpenAI, or GitHub Copilot.

 ## ✨ Features